SENIOR VICE PRESIDENT, PLAYER PERSONNEL & SENIOR ADVISOR TO THE GENERAL MANAGER

-A former American League Rookie Pitcher of the Year and 13-year Major League veteran, Dick Tidrow embarks on his 20th year overall with the club.
-Tidrow has had an integral role in helping the organization be named the Topps Organization of the Year in both 2009 and 2011 and the Baseball America Organization of the Year in 2010.
+A former American League Rookie Pitcher of the Year and 13-year Major League veteran, Dick Tidrow embarks on his 24th year overall with the club.
+Tidrow has had an integral role in helping the organization win three World Series titles over the last six seasons.

 Prior to joining the Giants organization, Tidrow served as a special assignment scout with the New York Yankees from 1985 through 1993.
 The former right-handed pitcher, nicknamed "Dirt," enjoyed parts of 13 years in the Majors from 1972-84.
 He was honored as The Sporting News A.L.
 Rookie Pitcher of the Year as a starter with the Cleveland Indians in 1972, while also capturing pennant and World Series rings as a reliever with the Yankees in 1976 and '77, respectively.
 He later pitched for the Cubs, White Sox and Mets.
 His lifetime numbers show a 100-94 record with 55 saves and a 3.68 ERA.

 The San Francisco native graduated from Mt.
 Eden High School in 1965 and Chabot Junior College in 1967, both located in Hayward.
 Dick and his wife, Mari Jo, have three children - Andy, Matt and Richelle - and make their home in Lee's Summit, MO.